Government shutdown becomes longest in U.S. history, enters 'uncharted territory'

 For Estes, a union official and electrician, the shutdown is becoming particularly burdensome because he’s paying for his two kids to attend college, and the government’s recent decision to change contractors forced him and his coworkers to reapply for their jobs.

-With much of the government at a standstill, Estes and his colleagues aren't sure whether they will still have a job when it's over, he said.
+With much of the government at a standstill, Estes and his colleagues — members of the International Association of Machinists and Aerospace Workers — aren't sure whether they will still have a job when it's over, he said.
 Those in a position to know are furloughed, leaving Estes and many others more than frustrated as the government shutdown enters its 22nd day on Saturday.

 “It’s not a D problem.
 It’s not an R problem.
 It’s Washington, D.C., the Beltway,” Estes told NBC News.
 “People in America and the workforce should not be used as pawns.
 Deal with your business without putting me out of the job.
 Do your job, and I’ll keep doing mine.”